springprojectpoc/Linux/README.md

 13) cat > file.txt redirect content to file
 14) touch file1.txt : create file file1.txt
 15) ls : (Full form is long list.
 List of content )
+16) ls -l : List with details
+17) ls -a : list all directories including hiden
+18) ls -lt : Print the order in which it created
+19) ls -ltr : Print the in reverse order which it created